bofcarbon1/colts-by-numbers-python/README.md

 Finally the Angular Material colts-by-numbers will be rebuilt and tested and deployed to heroku cloud.
-All of the upcoming deployment to github will be via a newly built CI/CD pipeline driven by a fully automated process in Python and it looks like including the new 2nd level token authentication that our pals here at github have decided to enfource over the summer of 2021.
+All of the upcoming deployment to github will be via a newly built CI/CD pipeline driven by a fully automated process in Python and it looks like including the new 2nd level token authentication that our pals here at github have decided to enforce over the summer of 2021.